stepanataccolade/docsv2/sources/pipelines/resources/gitRepo.md

 page_keywords: Deploy multi containers, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, docker, lxc

 # gitRepo

-Using this resource you can hook your source code to pipelines.
+You can use a `gitRepo` resource to connect any source control repository to a job.

 Adding this resource type will create a webhook on the source repo server pointing to Shippable.
 With this, future commits to the repo will automatically create a